ParisPostdocsSeminars/Home/index.md

 ---
-title: Hello World
+title: Welcome to the "Paris Postdocs Seminars" Initiative 😄
 date: 2025-05-09
 ---

-## We are the "Paris Postdocs Seminars" Initiative 😄
+We are currently building a website for the 2025-2026 Seminar Series <br>

 <center>
-	We are currently building a website for the 2025-2026 Seminar Series <br>
 	Stay tuned!
 </center>